Bostads-AB-Mimer/openAIchatbot/Readme.md

 # Mimers openAI API

-Mimers openAI API is a simple API built using Node.js and Express that serves as a wrapper for the OpenAI GPT-3.5 Turbo model.
+Mimers openAI API is a simple API built using Node.js and Express that serves as a wrapper for the OpenAI GPT-3.5 and GPT 4 models.
 Users can interact with the chatbot via the API, and it includes the ability to manage chat history and set system messages.

 ## Table of Contents